SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

 ---
 id: rbac-for-indexes
-title: Index Based and Advanced Search Filters
+title: Index Access and Advanced Search Filters
-description: The index based search filter allows you to use rule permissions to determine who gets access to certain indexes.
+description: Index access search filtering allows you to use rule permissions to determine who gets access to certain indexes.
 ---

 <p><a href="/docs/beta"><span className="beta">Beta</span></a></p>

 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can restrict access to specific data using roles.
-When you [create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role), you can use [advanced search filter options](#view-the-advanced-search-filter-options) to extend the existing data access control.
-You can also select [index based](#index-based) filters to allow access to data based on [indexes](/docs/manage/partitions-data-tiers/).
+When you [create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role), you can restrict access to data in logs using advanced search filters, and you can also restrict access to the [indexes](/docs/manage/partitions-data-tiers/) you specify.
 This ensures that users only see the data they are supposed to.

-Follow this process to define a search filter:
+Follow this process to restrict access using advanced filters and indexes:

 1. Identify the dataset you would like to control access to.
 Test it out using a [search query](/docs/search/get-started-with-search/).
-2. When you create a role, define the dataset by selecting the indexes through the **Index based** option, or field-specific filters through the **Advanced filter** option.
+2. When you create a role, define the dataset to give access to using [advanced search filters](#configure-advanced-search-filter-options) and [index access](#configure-index-access).
 3. Verify the dataset access is correct using [emulation](#test-search-filters).
 4. [Assign the role](/docs/manage/users-roles/roles/add-remove-users-role/) to the relevant users.